MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-access-control.md

 * Contributors
 * Readers

 Everyone in the **Owners** role for a Data Lake Store account is automatically a super-user for that account.
-To learn more about Role-Based Access Control (RBAC), see [Role-based access control](../active-directory/role-based-access-control-configure.md).
+To learn more, see [Role-based access control](../active-directory/role-based-access-control-configure.md).
 If you would like to create a custom RBAC role that has super-user permissions, it needs to have the following permissions:
 - Microsoft.DataLakeStore/accounts/Superuser/action
 - Microsoft.Authorization/roleAssignments/write